cassiancc/ASE220-02-petshelter/README.md

 Jeffrey Perdue - Created pagination view with read more button.
 Added 20 more pets to JSON data array.

 Christian Lane - Created a modal that pulled pet data on click.

+## Assignment 5

+Cassian Godsted - Created draft for add pet functionality based on Assignment 5 demo.
+Fixed bugs from event listeners and modals not fully closing.
+Moved new pets to beginning of array, instead of the end.
+Added custom image support for new pets.
+Fixed additional bugs resulting from new add pet, edit pet, and delete pet code.

+Christian Lane - Bugfixes, including duplicate index loading glitch.
+Code cleanup.
+Added code to clear pet input text after a pet has been added.

+Jeffrey Perdue - Rewrote parts of the add pet code to use Jquery, added support for editing and deleting pets